-To convert MBR to GPT on Windows Server 2012 (R2), there are several ways.
-Windows has built-in Disk Management and diskpart command tool to help convert.
-However, you must delete all partitions in the MBR disk before converting.
+To convert MBR to GPT in Windows Server 2012 R2, there are several ways.
+Windows has built-in Disk Management and diskpart command tool to help convert disk type, but you must delete all partitions on the MBR disk in advance.

 In diskpart command prompt window, type help convert GPT and you'll see the syntax, note and example of convert command.

-In Disk Management console, when you right click the front of a MBR disk, there is also an option.
-However, the "Convert to GPT Disk" option is grayed out if there's a partition in it.
+In Disk Management console, when you right click the front of a MBR disk, there is also an option, but "Convert to GPT Dis" is grayed out if there's a partition on it.

-With MBR2GPT.exe (Microsoft provided) and NIUBI Partition Editor, you can convert MBR to GPT without losing data.
+With MBR2GPT.exe (Microsoft provided) and NIUBI Partition Editor, you can convert MBR to GPT in Server 2012 without losing data.
 Before starting, make sure the MBR disk that you want to convert is data disk or system disk, because the method is different.